comunica/Article-ISWC2018-Resource/content/comparison-tpf-client.md

 The current implementation of Comunica has all of the functionality of the TPF client, and supersedes it.
 Finally, Comunica achieves similar performance compared to the TPF client, as will be shown hereafter.

+{:.comment data-author="MVS"}
+This section makes we wonder is the feature comparison with other frameworks should be moved here.

 ### Performance

 Next to a functional completeness, it is also desired that Comunica achieves similar *performance* compared to the TPF client.